btcpayserver/btcpayserver-doc/FAQ/FAQ-Stores.md

 ##  How to disable email on invoices
 To disable the email requirement for your store's invoices, go to Stores > Settings > Checkout Experience > uncheck 'Requires a refund email' box.

+## Can I delete invoices from BTCPay?
+No, you can't delete invoices in BTCPay.
+Even if the invoice is expired, invalid, paid (or any other status) you can't delete invoices because they may contain important information.
+For example, information from the invoice may be needed if the invoice gets paid at a later time.